OPT Cardiologist Jobs

 Target teaching hospitals and academic medical centers

 Academic medical centers and university-affiliated hospitals routinely hire international physicians and understand OPT work authorization.
-These institutions have dedicated HR and immigration teams, making the transition from OPT to H-1B or J-1 waiver sponsorship significantly smoother than community hospitals.
+These institutions have dedicated HR and immigration teams, making the transition from OPT to H-1B visa or J-1 visa waiver sponsorship significantly smoother than community hospitals.

 Confirm your OPT is authorized for your specific role